micahondiwa/stock-prediction-portal/README.md

 - You can train your own model.
 A starter code (jupyter Notebook) is available on the [Resources](Resources).
 The default code saves the trained model in the [Resources](Resources) folder.
 Therefore, without changing that, you will need to manually copy your trained model to the backend directory - same root folder as the manage.py file.

 **Bonus**
-- Use [Toptal](https://www.toptal.com/developers/gitignore) to generate a .gitignore file for react and django.
+- Use [Toptal](https://www.toptal.com/developers/gitignore) to auto-generate a single .gitignore file for react and django.

 **Contributors**
 - [Micah Ondiwa](https://github.com/micahondiwa)